scholarslab/BagItPlugin/README.md

    This takes you to a listing of all of the files on the site.
 Select files that you want to add to the bag and click the "Update Bag" to save the changes.
-If you select files and then navigate to another page in the listings, the selections will automatically be saved.
-When you are finished adding files, go back to the main file collection browser.
+If you select files and then navigate to another page in the listings without clicking the update button, the selections will not be saved.

 4. To delete a File Collection, click the red "Delete" button and confirm that you want to delete the collection.